chrplr/PCBS/docs/first-things-first.rst

 distribution <https://www.anaconda.com/distribution>`__ because it comes with most of the packages needed for the lectures.

-1. Go to the https://www.anaconda.com/distribution> ; select your OS —
+1. Go to <https://www.anaconda.com/> and among the "Products", search for the "Individual Edition";
-   Windows, MacOS or Linux — and download the 64 bits installer for the latest version of Python (3.7 at the time of writing this).
+   Select your OS — Windows, MacOS or Linux — and download the 64 bits installer for the latest version of Python (3.8 at the time of writing this).
-2. Go to your download folder and execute the Anaconda3 installer.
+2. Execute the Anaconda3 installer.
 3. In the Anaconda Setup Wizard, pay attention to the following
    options:

    -  verify that you Install for ``Just Me (recommended)``, then click on ``Next``
    -  Accept the default Destination folder and click on ``Next``
-   -  VERY IMPORTANT: Check the boxes in front “Add Anaconda to my PATH” and “Register Anaconda as my default Python” and click on ``Install``
+   -  VERY IMPORTANT: Check the boxes in front ``Add Anaconda to my PATH`` (ignore the warning that this is not recommended) and ``Register
+      Anaconda as my default Python`` and click on ``Install``
-   -  upon completion, click on ‘Next’, then ``Finish``
+   -  upon completion, click on ``Next``, then ``Finish``

 Expyriment